projectinnovatenewark/csx2/lessons/students/6_system_admin_cont/6_system_admin_continued.md

 </div>
 <br>

-Press “Y” to save the changes you made and then press the “enter” key.
-Let’s test our file to see if it worked.
-In the terminal now, enter:
+Press "Y" to save the changes you made and then press the "Enter" key.
+Let’s test our file.
+In the terminal, enter:
 `python3 hello_world.py`.
-If everything was done successfully, you should see the following:
+If the task was done successfully, you should see the following:

 <div class=mdImage align=center >
     <kbd>